Ecommerce

 Q1.
 What is needed to build an ecommerce shop?

-A. To build a successful online business, you need to:
+A. To create an ecommerce website, you need to:

 • Buy a domain name and hosting